Download our Saturday B’nai Mitzvah Service here.

 Bar/Bat Mitzvah – The Service

-Our B’nai Mitzvah services take place at 10:30 am on Sabbath mornings.
-The child normally conducts almost all of the service, including reading prayers in Hebrew and English, as well as reading part of the weekly Torah portion.
+Our B’nai Mitzvah services take place at 10:30 a.m. on Sabbath mornings.
+The child normally conducts a large portion of the service, including reading prayers in Hebrew and English, as well as reading part of the weekly Torah portion.
 Highlighting the service is the young person’s d’var Torah: words of teaching the congregation an important aspect of the student’s own understanding of the Torah.
 Parents, grandparents, and siblings of the young person may also participate in the service.
 Many of our young people are children of parents from differing religious backgrounds.
 We are committed to the complete inclusion of non-Jewish parents and other family members in the service.
 We make no distinction between the roles and honors bestowed upon Jewish or non-Jewish family members and friends.

 We expect families to keep the joy of the day in balance with its transcendent religious meaning and purpose.
 Large, lavish celebrations are strongly discouraged.